-In an adversary proceeding, a lawyer shall not communicate, or cause another to communicate, as to the merits of the cause with a judge or an official before whom the proceeding is pending, except:
+"(2) in an adversarial proceeding communicate or cause another person to do so on the lawyer's behalf, as to the merits of the matter with a judge or official of a tribunal or an employee thereof before whom the matter is pending, except:

-- 1. in the course of official proceedings in the cause; - 2. in writing if the lawyer promptly delivers a copy of the writing to opposing counsel or to an adverse party who is not represented by a lawyer; - 3. orally upon adequate notice to opposing counsel or to an adverse party who is not represented by a lawyer; or - 4. as otherwise authorized by law, or by the Code of Judicial Conduct.
+"(i) in the course of official proceedings in the matter;

+"(ii) in writing, if the lawyer promptly delivers a copy of the writing to counsel for the other parties and to a party who is not represented by a lawyer;

+"(iii) orally, upon adequate notice to counsel for the other parties and to any party who is not represented by a lawyer; or

+"(iv) as otherwise authorized by law, or by Part 100 of the Rules of the Chief Administrator of the Courts."

-The Rules of Judicial Conduct governing judges prohibit ex parte communications except, inter alia, those made "for scheduling or administrative purposes . . . that do not affect a substantial right of any party" (22 NYCRR 100.3[B][6][a]) Those rules also permit a judge to confer separately with the parties, with their consent (see 22 NYCRR 100.3[B][6][d]).
+The Rules of Judicial Conduct governing judges prohibit ex parte communications except, inter alia, those made "for scheduling or administrative purposes . . . that do not affect a substantial right of any party" (22 NYCRR 100.3[B][6][a]).
+Those rules also permit a judge to confer separately with the parties, with their consent (see 22 NYCRR 100.3[B][6][d]).

-Sending ex parte letters to a judge explaining a client's default and inquiring about procedure to reopen a matter warrants discipline (see Matter of Abbot, 167 AD2d 617 [3rd Dept 1990]).
+Sending ex parte letters to a judge explaining a client's default and inquiring about procedure to reopen a matter warrants discipline (see Matter of Abbot, 167 AD2d 617 [3d Dept 1990]).

-A new trial was ordered where a trial judge improperly considered an ex parte conversation with the plaintiff's attorney prior to issuing a supplemental order which resolved substantive issues in the prior trial (see Antoci v Antoci, 113 AD2d 857 [2nd Dept 1985]).
+A new trial was ordered where a trial judge improperly considered an ex parte conversation with the plaintiff's attorney prior to issuing a supplemental order which resolved substantive issues in the prior trial (see Antoci v Antoci, 113 AD2d 857 [2d Dept 1985]).

-One ethics committee has interpreted Code of Professional Responsibility DR 7-110(b) as requiring equivalent service on both the court and the adversary, i.e., if a communication is hand-delivered to a court, a "cc" by mail to the adversary is not permitted (see Assn of Bar of City of NY Op 1987-6 [1987]).
+One ethics committee has interpreted RPC 3.5(a), (formerly Code of Professional Responsibility DR 7-110[b]) as requiring equivalent service on both the court and the adversary, i.e., if a communication is hand-delivered to a court, a "cc" by mail to the adversary is not permitted (see Assn of Bar of City of NY Op 1987-6 [1987]).